 shall be like the stars forever.

-The problem with this reasoning is not at all that it is wrong.
+An awareness of our tribulations is not wrong.
 It is right.
-But how can you or I have any effect on the enormity of today’s situation?
+But how can you or I have any effect on the enormity of our situation?

-First, get smart.
-Examine carefully what you are able to do and with what effect.
-You are not helpless, no matter how you feel.
+First, Get smart.
+Examine carefully what we are able to do and with what effect.
+We are not helpless, no matter what we feel.

 God grant me the serenity